Sleepingwell/cvts/README.md

 grant all privileges on database "$CVTS_POSTGRES_DB" to "$CVTS_POSTGRES_USER";
 ```

+Something very similar to this is available in the make target *setup-postgre*.
+It will use the username, password, PostgreSQL DB set in the environment
+variables *CVTS_POSTGRES_USER*, *CVTS_POSTGRES_PASS* and *CVTS_POSTGRES_DB*.

-To (completely reinstall postgres completely, (see
+To reinstall postgres completely, (see
 [this](https://askubuntu.com/questions/817868/how-do-i-reinstall-postgresql-9-5-on-ubuntu-xenial-16-04-1)):

 ```bash